theavnishkumar/avnishkumar-portfolio/README.md

 ## Contact

-If you have any questions or feedback, feel free to contact me via the [contact form](https://theavnishkumar.in/#contact) on my portfolio website or connect with me through my social profiles.
+If you have any questions or feedback, feel free to contact me via the [contact form](https://theavnishkumar.in/#contact) on my portfolio website or connect with me through my social profiles or you can mail me at hi@theavnishkumar.in.

 ## License